New-York-Praktikum-Team/game-frontend/README.md

   - Webpack for script bundling and serving
   - HTML5 Canvas for graphics rendering
-  - React + Typescrit for building webpages and game logic
+  - React + Typescript for building webpages and game logic

 ## Install